square/wire/docs/wire_grpc.md

   fun RouteChat(request: ReceiveChannel<RouteNote>, response: SendChannel<RouteNote>)
 }
 ```
-The server can use Kotlin coroutines suspend and channels mechanism to execute suspending network
+The server can use Kotlin coroutines' suspend and Channels mechanisms to execute suspending network
 calls.

 ### Sample